cisco-ce/roomos.cisco.com/doc/TechDocs/WebEngine.md

 You can inspect the version at any time by looking at the user agent, eg by visiting http://whatsmyuseragent.org/ on your device.

-As of May 2022, the Chromium version is 87.
+As of April 2023, the Chromium version is 102.

 ## Which Cisco devices are web compatible?